stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

     group-level quotas are in place on the `/scratch` filesystem, as a
     fail-safe:

-    * a user will not be able to use more than 250 TB (50M inodes) in total, in all the `/scratch` directories they have access to.
+    * a user will not be able to use more than 125 TB (25M inodes) in total, in all the `/scratch` directories they have access to.

-    * a group will not be able to use more than 1 PB (200M inodes) in total across all the `/scratch` directories its group members have access to.
+    * a group will not be able to use more than 300 TB (60M inodes) in total across all the `/scratch` directories its group members have access to.